-All incoming students and parents must submit their 2013 Federal 1040 including all schedules and W2 statements.
-Incoming students who are also selected for verification will additionally need to submit IRS tax transcripts and a verification worksheet.
+All incoming students and parents must submit their 2016 Federal 1040 including all schedules and W2 statements.
+Incoming students who are also selected for verification will additionally need to submit IRS tax transcripts and/or an IRS confirmation statement of non-filing and a verification worksheet.
 If you were not required to file or you did not work, please submit this statement to us in writing.

 Requests for this additional information will be made after May 1.
 If a family forwards all required tax documents for a final review before that date, every attempt will be made to review the information.
 However, we do not guarantee finalized awards prior to May 1.
 Also, while the College utilizes the College Board’s CSS PROFILE, we do not participate in their IDOC program.
 Therefore, please send all requested tax documents directly to PC, adhering to published deadlines.

 If an extraordinary situation (job loss, unexpected medical expenses, etc.) has occurred since completing the FAFSA and CSS PROFILE, you may complete our

 Special Conditions Form to request a reevaluation.
 While we will review your request as soon as possible, we may not be able to process appeal requests until after the deposit deadline.